Forests are a Natural Climate Solution

 Find us on Facebook: www.facebook.com/protectourpollinators

-Protect Our Pollinators is a proud Partner of the Pollinator Pathway Northeast and Hudson to Housatonic Regional Conservation Partnership and proud supporter of the Homegrown National Park and Eco59 seed collective.
+Protect Our Pollinators is a proud Partner of the Pollinator Pathway Northeast and proud supporter of The Xerces Society of Invertebrate Conservation, Homegrown National Park and Eco59 seed collective.

 To order, mail your donation to: